-• A public hearing for the FY 2025 MTW Annual Plan will be held at 6:00pm on Thursday, March 7, 2024.
+• A public hearing for the FY 2025 MTW Annual Plan was held at 6:00pm on Thursday, March 7, 2024.
+All comments received were positive and the only questions asked surrounded around how soon the proposed activities would be implemented.